Skip to content

 auser@ln03:~> lfs setstripe -S 4m -c -1 resdir/

 However, with the default settings, parallel I/O on multiple nodes can currently give poor performance.
-We recommend always setting the following environment variable in your SLURM batch script:
+We recommend always setting these environment variables in your SLURM batch script when you are using the SSF I/O pattern:

 export FI_OFI_RXM_SAR_LIMIT=64K

-Setting the environment variable FI_OFI_RXM_SAR_LIMIT can improve the performance of MPI collectives when handling large amounts of data, which in turn can improve collective file I/O. An alternative is to use the non-default UCX implementation of the MPI library as an alternative to the default OFI version.
+Setting the environment variables described above can improve the performance of MPI collectives when handling large amounts of data, which in turn can improve collective file I/O. An alternative is to use the non-default UCX implementation of the MPI library as an alternative to the default OFI version.

 To switch library version see the Application Development Environment section of the User Guide.